MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetelementformatrequestforproperty.md

 title: AcxTargetElementFormatRequestForProperty
 ms.date: 04/25/2022
 targetos: Windows
-description: The AcxTargetElementFormatRequestForProperty dispatches an ACX request using a WDFREQUEST framework request object.
+description: The AcxTargetElementFormatRequestForProperty formats a WDFREQUEST as an ACX property request to be used on specified element target.
 prerelease: true
 req.assembly:
 req.construct-type: function